ABuffEr/crazyCodes/README.md

 A collection of brief codes, quite useless or unlikely applicable, to solve in a shorter or involved manner some relatively simple problems.

-Problems that, for majority of cases, come from my friend and colleague Emmanuel Schoysman, and which he uses to torture me for days and days. :)
+Problems that, for majority of cases, come from my friend and colleague [Emmanuel Schoysman][1], and which he uses to torture me for days and days. :)

 ## Splitter Regex ##